Frager/CA-Fluid-Simulation/README.md

 ## Adding further fluids to the simulation

 Our project contains three default fluids: water, oil and gas.
-It is probably that you want to use other fluids in your project, so we show you how to do it.
-First of all, here are all the files you need to change: The [GPUFluidManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/GPUFluidManager.cs) script, the [CellularAutomaton](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/CA/CellularAutomaton.compute) compute shader, the [CA2Texture3D](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/CA2Texture3D.compute) compute shader and the [Marching Cubes](https://github.com/Frager/CA-Fluid-Simulation/tree/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/Marching%20Cubes) compute shader you want to use.
+If you want to add some more fluids or gases, just follow the next few steps.
+First of all, these are the files you need to change: The [GPUFluidManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/GPUFluidManager.cs) script, the [CellularAutomaton](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/CA/CellularAutomaton.compute) compute shader, the [CA2Texture3D](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/CA2Texture3D.compute) compute shader and the [Marching Cubes](https://github.com/Frager/CA-Fluid-Simulation/tree/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/Marching%20Cubes) compute shader you want to use.

 ### 1. Step